Pridnestrovian Moldavian Soviet Socialist Republic: The Troubled Winter of 1989–1990

 In October the communist party began attempting to reassert its power in the eastern cities.
 During the strike, the city committees and city soviets of the eastern cities had allowed the OSTK to deeply insinuate itself into city government structures; after the strike, city communist leaders tried to take the initiative back into their own hands.
 For example, cooperation with the OSTK in the city soviets led deputies in Tiraspol, Tighina, and Rîbnița to suspend the introduction of the language laws and deputies in Tiraspol and Rȋbniţa to agree to a referendum on the creation of a Transnistrian autonomous republic.
-Once the strike was over, however, communist leaders attempted rollback these concessions.
+Once the strike was over, however, communist leaders attempted to roll back these concessions.
 The republican communist party leaders in Chișinău were especially keen to see this happen and put pressure on local communists to repeal "illegal" decisions taken during the strike.
 In a meeting in October, Associate Chair of the Presidium of the Moldovan Supreme Soviet, Victor Pușcaș, in the presence of Communist Party First Secretary, Semion Grossu, berated local communists for losing control of the situation in Transnistria.
 It would look better for the city soviets to repeal all illegal decisions by themselves, he concluded.
 "However," he warned, "if you cannot get them to repeal these resolutions, we will do it for them."
 Back home, the first secretaries of the eastern cities convened plenums of the city committees and sessions of the city soviets.
 Some OSTK members were allowed to attend and participate, but Semion Grossu attended in order to keep an eye on the proceedings and make sure the sessions went as planned.
 The local communist party meetings called on the city soviets to bring local law into accordance with republican law and decisions adopted by the local soviets supported acceptance of the language laws in Transnistria.
 Communist-run state media also criticized the OSTK and local communists attempted to shut down OSTK newspapers, a measure that prevented the organization from putting out its publication for much of late 1989.